 Family guide to new movie releases

-The kid attractor factor: Teens will be drawn to the action comedy genre and humor.
+The kid attractor factor: Teens may be drawn to the cool style, soundtrack, stars and socially relevant topic.

 Language: Swearing throughout.